+Attendance Policy:

-Attendance Policy: Even though this is an online or hybrid class, students still must access the course on a regular basis.
-The Blackboard software used to manage this course tracts student logins, tracking when and where the student has been in the course.
+Even though this is an online class, students still must access the course on a regular basis.
+The Blackboard software used to manage this online course tracks student logins, tracking when and where the student has been on the course.
 Accessing this course on a regular basis is extremely important to meet the objectives of this course.